Don't Know Where to Start? You're in the Right Place.

 Certificate Valid 4 Years

-• Must have your offshore physical clearance before enrolling (required for pool activities)
+• Must have your offshore physical clearance before enrolling

 • 3 days — roughly 40% classroom, 60% hands-on practical

-• Receive OPITO-certified BOSIET certificate upon completion
+• Receive your OPITO-certified BOSIET certificate upon completion

-💰 $900–$1,800 — some employers reimburse after first hitch
+💰 $900–$1,800 — some employers reimburse after your first hitch

 06